CanberkTimurlenk/MovieAPI/README.md

 # MovieAPI

-Movieapp is a TMDB like Api Project.
+MovieAPI is a TMDB like Api Project.
 TMDB stands for The Movie Database which built as movie and TV database and has an api.

 <br>